-Assume you can work as a freelancer or ready to apply for another visa, the next important step is to ask your employer if he okay with your side hustle.
+Assume you can work as a freelancer or are ready to apply for another visa.
+The next important step is to ask your employer if he is okay with your side hustle.

-Although employers can not prohibit you do work as a freelancer, as far it’s not clearly written in your work contract.
+Although employers can not prohibit you from working as a freelancer, it’s not clearly written in your work contract.
 Nevertheless, asking your boss beforehand is recommended so you can avoid unpleasant consequences.

 For instance, your contact might contain a clause that you must obtain your employer’s agreement before taking any other paid work, whether as an employee or self-employed.

-Therefore working as a freelancing without informing your boss will contradict a contract and can lead to termination and this is last we want to happen.
+Therefore working as a freelancing without informing your boss will contradict a contract and can lead to termination, and this is the last we want to happen.

-So if you plan to work or earn more than that, asking your boss it doesn’t really make sense and you should work part-time or quit otherweise.
+So if you plan to work or earn more than that, asking your boss doesn’t really make sense, and you should work part-time or quit otherweise.

 Make Your Business Legal in Germany

-Therefore people who categorized as Freibefufler need to show up in Fiananzamt, and all who don’t fall into this category – in the trade office (Gewerbeamt) to register their business and after in the Finanzamt as well.
+Therefore, people categorized as Freibefufler need to show up in Fiananzamt, and all who don’t fall into this category – in the trade office (Gewerbeamt) to register their business and after in the Finanzamt as well.